Shujjat/PHP/Kerberos/Readme.md

 # Kerberos
-This system uses DJango as the backend.
+This system uses PHP CIBonfire framwork as the backend.
 This is commercial product used by manufacturers.
 This system has four main parts: EncryptCodeGenerator, EncryptCodeVerifier, SupplyChainManager, HyperLedger
 ## EncryptCodeGenerator